 - Media and social media awareness and handling

-The Senior Officer Seminar initiative came about due to popular demand from clients and was first introduced in Ukraine in 2007.
+The Senior Officer Seminar initiative was first introduced in Ukraine in 2007.
 Due to its success, it was rolled out to other agencies around the world, developing into a well-established and highly responsive event on the Marlow training agenda.